Pantomime

 PwC Pantomime

-Babes in the Wood in 2023 was our 36th Pwc Pantomime, a remarkable achievement for a unique charitable theatrical production.
+Beauty and the Beast was our 37th PwC Pantomime, a remarkable achievement for a unique charitable theatrical production.

 The Pantomime is put together by around 200 PwC staff and alumni who work on all aspects of the production in their spare time, covering everything from acting, singing, dancing and directing to script and lyric writing, costume design, make-up, lighting, sound, backstage crew, music arrangement and playing in the band.